EAT-JBCOMMUNITY/EAT/README.md

 3. Make sure that JAVA_HOME is pointing to the jdk of desired version.
 4. Build and run the additional testsuite activating the EAP or WILDFLY specific jdk version profile (-Deap-jdk8, -Dwildfly-jdk8).
 5. If you want to use http add -Dmaven.repository.protocol=http (Section : Using HTTPS below)
+6. If you would like/need to disable snapshot versions add -DDISABLE_SNAPSHOT_VERSIONS=true

 Using HTTPS